 The butterfly is bivoltine on the continent, emerging in May and August, but in Britain the second brood is either partial or non-existent.

-In the Norfolk fens, the butterflies emerge in late May and early June, when they lay their large brown globular eggs, singly, on the fine leaves of milk parsley Peucidanum palustre ( also known as hog's fennel ).
-The eggs are nearly always laid on the upper foliage of tall specimens which project above the surrounding reedbeds.
+In the Norfolk fens where the butterflies emerge in late May, they lay their large brown globular eggs singly on the fine leaves of milk parsley Peucidanum palustre.
+The eggs are nearly always laid on the upper foliage of tall plants which project above the surrounding reedbeds.
 They hatch after about a week.

-The young caterpillar is black, marked with a band of white, and looks remarkably like a small bird-dropping as it rests openly on the leaves.
-When fully grown in July, it is a most magnificent creature - bright green, marked with narrow black bands and orange spots.
+The young caterpillar is black, marked with a band of white.
+It looks remarkably like a small bird-dropping as it rests openly on the leaves.
+According to Thomas the camouflage is not effective against spiders, which may predate up to 65% of 1st instar larvae.
+When fully grown in July, the caterpillar is a most magnificent creature - bright green, marked with narrow black bands and orange spots.
 Behind it's head is an eversible fleshy pink forked structure called an osmaterium, which is raised if the larva is irritated.
-This structure emits pungent chemicals, capable of deterring ants, wasps, and flies.
+This structure emits pungent chemicals, capable of deterring ants, wasps, and flies, but does not deter birds - reed buntings, sedge warblers and bearded tits between them devouring at least 50% of mature larvae.

 The chrysalis occurs in 2 colour forms, being either plain green, or light brown with a dark lateral stripe.
 It is attached vertically by a thin silken girdle and by the cremaster, usually low down on the stem of a reed, where it hibernates until the following May.